Skip to main content

 • bootstrap

-• stackName The name of the SST bootstrap stack
+• stackName The name to use for the SST bootstrap stack

-• tags The tags to add for the SST bootstrap stack
+• tags Tags to use for the SST bootstrap stack

 • cdk